Kirill Moskalenko: Post-World War II

 After the war, Moskalenko commanded the 38th Army, which was transferred to the Carpathian Military District.
 From August 1948, he served as commander of the Air Defense Forces of the Moscow Region.
 He served in various capacities in the Moscow Military District, before being appointed its Commanding General in 1953.

 On 26 June 1953 the CPSU Secretary Khrushchev along with Marshals Georgy Zhukov and Kirill Moskalenko secretly arrested First Deputy Prime Minister of the USSR Beria during a joint CPSU Presidium and Cabinet meeting.
 While Zhukov could not carry a gun into the Kremlin, Moskalenko sneaked into the Kremlin with a gun to arrest Beria.
 During the next six months, he and Rudenko investigated the "Beria Case".
 In December 1953 the Soviet Supreme Court found Beria guilty after a five-day proceeding.
 On December 23, Beria was shot.
 Another version states that Beria was shot by machine gun during the military assault on his residential compound in Moscow.

 As a result of this operation, on 11 March 1955, Moskalenko, along with five other commanders, was given the rank of Marshal of the Soviet Union.
 Moskalenko remained in the Moscow Military District until 1960, when he was made Commander-in-Chief of the Strategic Rocket Forces.
 Moskalenko owed his very rapid promotion to having served with Khrushchev during the war.
 In his memoirs, Khrushchev said:

-Khrushchev also claimed to have been shocked by the virulence with which Moskalenko denounced Marshal Zhukov in 1957, when Khrushchev had decided to sack Zhukov, but even so, he remained in office until April 1962, when he was dismissed without any reason being given, and was made an Inspector General of the Ministry of Defense. an honorary post of no significance.
+Khrushchev also claimed to have been shocked by the virulence with which Moskalenko denounced Marshal Zhukov in 1957, when Khrushchev had decided to sack Zhukov, but even so, he remained in office until April 1962, when he was dismissed without any reason being given, and was made an Inspector General of the Ministry of Defense, an honorary post of no significance.
 The French journalist Michel Tatu, who was based in Moscow at the time, surmised that his fall was related to the Cuban Missile Crisis:

 For his services in the development and strengthening of the Armed Forces of the USSR, he was awarded the title Hero of the Soviet Union for the second time on 1978.
 From December 1983, he was part of the Group of Inspectors General of the USSR Ministry of Defense.

-Moskalenko died on 17 June 1985.
-His body was buried in Novodevichy Cemetery.
+Moskalenko died on 17 June 1985 in Moscow, at the age of 83.
+He is buried in Novodevichy Cemetery.